 Block explorers can be thought of as search engines for the blockchain.
-They allow users to search information such as balances, contracts, and transactions.
+They allow users to search for information such as balances, contracts, and transactions.
 More advanced block explorers even offer indexing capabilities, which enable them to provide a complete set of information, such as ERC-20 tokens in the network.
 They might even offer API services to access it via external services.

 Moonscan is the primary Ethereum API block explorer for Moonbeam-based networks.
 Built by the Etherscan team, Moonscan provides a powerful, intuitive, and feature-rich experience.
 In addition to its comprehensive transaction and block data, Moonscan provides a number of statistics and charts, such as average gas price, daily transactions, and block size charts.